Stephen Lapthisophon

 Stephen Lapthisophon (born March 31, 1956) is an American artist, writer, and educator working in the field of conceptual art, critical theory, and disability studies.

 Early life and education

 Lapthisophon was born in Houston, Texas in 1956.
 He received his BFA from the University of Texas at Austin in 1977 and his MFA from the School of the Art Institute of Chicago in 1979.
 His early work combined poetry, performance, sound art, and visual arts with postmodern philosophical concerns.
 He is influenced by the legacy of the Situationists, who sought to make everyday life a focus of artistic activity.

 Lapthisophon has taught at Columbia College in Chicago, the School of the Art Institute, and the University of Texas at Dallas.
-He currently teaches art and art history at The University of Texas at Arlington.
+He taught art and art history at The University of Texas at Arlington from 2007-2023.